NDevTK/OriginMarker/README.md

 # Automatic mode
 If no Marker name is set emojis will be used to identify the origin.
 This works by using a sha256 hash of the origin encoded into emoji.

+# Origin
+The Origin is based of the protocol, hostname and port number of a URL